10/10/2022 | Press releases

 Nurse and hospital engineer solve patient bed problem by designing product

-When we think of a nurse or engineer we don’t think of them as inventors.
-But that’s exactly what a nurse and hospital engineer at East Suffolk and North Essex NHS Foundation Trust have become after they designed a new product with the support of the Innovation Team.
+When we think of a nurse or engineer, we don’t usually see them as inventors.
+But that’s exactly what a nurse and a hospital engineer at East Suffolk and North Essex NHS Foundation Trust have become.
+They designed a new product with the help of the Innovation Team.

-The duo noticed there were issues behind patients’ bed with messy tubing and wires, posing an infection control issue and causing problems when clinicians tried to access the vital equipment.
+They noticed the area behind patients’ beds was messy with tubing and wires.
+This was an infection control issue.
+It also caused problems when clinicians tried to access vital equipment.

-Head of resuscitation services Emma Thomson and Steve Connew, former electro-biomedical engineering operational manager, felt improvements could be made – but without an existing product to help tidy up the area around a patient’s bedhead they invented one themselves!
+Head of resuscitation services Emma Thomson and Steve Connew, former electro-biomedical engineering operational manager, felt improvements could be made.
+Since there wasn’t an existing product to help keep the area tidy, they invented one!

 Steve said: “A jumble of tubing and wires are by a patient’s bedhead.
 It causes nursing staff problems, it doesn’t look good or professional either.
 I thought there must be something to tidy them up – but I couldn’t find anything.
-There wasn’t a uniform solution and I even asked across different hospitals – but nothing existed.”
+I even asked different hospitals – but nothing existed.”

 nurse in maroon scrubs and man in shirt standing by end of patient bed by equipment